 Marc continues to represent the City of Los Angeles in connection with an ongoing dispute involving Ontario airport.
 Additionally, Marc has also represented several California state agencies and officers, including the State Controller’s Office and the Department of Finance, in the Chapter 9 municipal bankruptcy case of the City of San Bernardino.

-In 2014, Marc was chosen by California Lawyer magazine as a recipient of its prestigious California Lawyer Attorneys of the Year (CLAY) Award, for his representation of the State Controller’s Office in recovering billions of dollars in unpaid life insurance and annuity proceeds from insurance companies.
-In 2013, Chambers USA recognized him as a leading practitioner in Bankruptcy & Restructuring and says, “ Impressed sources note that [Marc] ‘is honest, creative, responsive, and always looks for ways to resolve things amicably.’”
+In 2014, Marc was chosen by California Lawyer magazine as a recipient of its prestigious California Lawyer Attorneys of the Year (CLAY) Award for his representation of the State Controller’s Office in recovering billions of dollars in unpaid life insurance and annuity proceeds from insurance companies.
 Marc has been recognized as a Leading Individual in Chambers USA: America’s Leading Lawyers for Business since 2006.
+Chambers USA 2015 ranks Marc as a leading practitioner in Bankruptcy & Restructuring, noting that he “gains plaudits from sources for his outstanding negotiation skills.”
 He has been ranked for the past 20 years in Best Lawyers in America for Bankruptcy and Creditor Debtor Rights, and Insolvency and Reorganization.
 Additionally, Marc was named the 2006 Bankruptcy Lawyer of the Year by the Century City Bar Association.